On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: Riemannian Submersions in Higher Dimensions

 where $g(A_Y, A_Z) = g(A_Y N, A_Z N)$, and $\widecheck{Ric}$ denotes the Ricci tensor on $B$, $\widecheck{Ric}$ denotes the Ricci tensor on the fibers of $\pi$, and $g(AU,AV) = \sum_i g(A_{Y_i}U, A_{Y_i}V)$ where $\{Y_i\}$ is an orthonormal basis for the horizontal distribution at a point. \end{prop}

 Now, we state and prove the analogous result for quasi-Einstein metrics in the case where the fibers are $S^1$.

-\begin{prop} Let $\pi: (M,g) \to (B,\check{g})$ be a Riemannian submersion with totally geodesic, $S^1$ fibers and let $X$ be a smooth vector field tangent to the fibers of $\pi$.
+\begin{prop} Let $(M,g)$ have constant scalar curvature, and let $\pi: (M,g) \to (B,\check{g})$ be a Riemannian submersion with totally geodesic, $S^1$ fibers.
+Furthermore, let $X$ be a smooth vector field tangent to the fibers of $\pi$.
 The triple $(M,g,X)$ is quasi-Einstein if and only if the following conditions are satisfied:

 where $|A|^2 = \sum g(A_{Y_i}, A_{Y_i})$ and $\{Y_i\}$ is an orthonormal basis of $\mathcal{H}$, and $ g(A_{Y}, A_{Z})$ is defined in the previous proposition. \end{prop}